ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 OMERO.web upgrade
 ====================

-The OME team is committed to providing frequent, project-wide upgrades both with bug fixes and new functionality.
+The OME team is committed to providing frequent, project-wide upgrades with security fixes, bug fixes and new functionality.
 We try to make the schedule for these releases as public as possible.
 You may want to take a look at the `Trello boards <https://trello.com/b/4EXb35xQ/getting-started>`_ for exactly what will go into a release.
 See also :doc:`server-upgrade`.